jeffhowarth/eeprimer/src/lessons/ic/lst.md

 // This should be a feature collection.
 // For Baltimore, you should have 59 features in collection.
 // Each feature will have a new property called 'mean' that holds mean temp of feature.
+// The min value should be 92.4 and the max should be 110.7.